How to Live Stream on Zoom with a Professional Video Platform

 Why Not Stream Through Zoom Alone?

 You’re likely wondering what the point of hosting a Zoom stream on an OVP rather than streaming through the video hosting platform or Zoom alone.
-The reason for that is simple: Zoom is not a live streaming platform and most OVPs aren’t video conferencing platforms.
+The reason is simple: why limit yourself to just one platform when platforms like Dacast make it so easy to stream on multiple platforms?
+With its powerful CDNs and high video quality, you can get many more viewers by branching out than Zoom alone.

-When you live stream a Zoom conference, you’re broadcasting a conversation between two or more people, or you’re hosting an online event that may require some real-time participation from people in the “audience.”
+When you live-stream a Zoom conference, you’re broadcasting a conversation between two or more people, or you’re hosting an online event that may require some real-time participation from people in the “audience.”

 That said, there are a few major benefits of hosting a Zoom live stream on Dacast.